rebelsky/csc207c/pages/syllabus.md

 ### AI programming assistants

 Please avoid the use of AI-based programming assistants, such as ChatGPT or GitHub Copilot in this course.
 You should also review [my policy on AI programming assistants](../handouts/ai).

-## Practice for technical interviews

-It turns out that both the topics we cover (e.g., ADTs and algorithms) and the approaches we use in this course (e.g., testing and design) are often emphasized in technical interviews.
-Hence, we'll spend some time on interview-like activities in the course.
-Stay tuned for further details.

-## Accessibility

-I hope to incorporate a variety of assignments exploring accessibility in computers as part of the course.
-Programmers don't pay enough attention to accessibility issues, and I hope that some assignments that explore these issues may help you consider people with different capabilities.

 ## Other issues